Developing gold and copper projects in the top mining jurisdiction of Nevada.

 William Wagener is an internationally experienced mining executive who has been involved in the exploration, development and operation of resource projects across the globe in a variety of commodities.
 He has held numerous executive positions in publicly traded resource companies.
 Wagener received a Bachelor of Science in Mining Engineering from the University of Missouri – Rolla.

-Mike Sieb has been a director and officer of numerous publicly traded companies over his 30-year career with his expertise extending across multiple commodities and jurisdictions.
+Before becoming president of Getchell Gold, Mike Sieb served as a director since December, 2018.
+He has also been a director and officer of numerous publicly traded companies over his 30 year career with his expertise extending across multiple commodities and jurisdictions.
 He is currently President of Explorex Resources Inc., focused on the acquisition and development of international cobalt projects and other elements critical to the battery sector; and he is Senior Project Manager for the development stage Mariana Lithium Brine Project in Argentina.
 Mike Sieb holds an MBA and a Bachelor of Science degree in Geology.